JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 In the previous section we made plots... we're done, right?
 No!
 We need to style our plots.
 In Plots.jl, the modifiers to plots are called **attributes**, which are documented at the [attributes page](@ref attributes).
-Plots.jl follows a simple rule with data vs attributes:
+Plots.jl follows two simple rules with data and attributes:

 * Positional arguments correspond to input data
 * Keyword arguments correspond to attributes